Aqyl123/BotBrokerBot/README.md

 Use `python botbroker.py` to start

-UPDATE (7/21/20):
+UPDATE (7/29/20):
-- Added cloudscraper to replace the requests module, program sleeps for 5s to avoid anti-bot protection.
+- Removed Hidden Society from Groups.

 IN PROGRESS (7/21/20):
 - Working on a rewrite to better adapt to the API